stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

 After running the above, pay careful attention to the shell output.
 It should provide the URL for the auto-generated GitHub repo.

-Next, install Python dependencies for the project test the process of saving work.
+Next, install Python dependencies for the project and test the process of saving work.

 ```
 # Navigate to the newly created project folder